frederic-perez/AmE-dictionary/data/idioms.md

 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __hindsight is (always) 20/20__ It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision).
 __hit (one’s) stride__
+__hit (one) when (one) is down__ To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
+His girlfriend just left him, and I don’t want to hit him while he’s down._
 __hit (something) out of the (ball)park__ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
 __hit a brick wall__ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
 __hit a snag__ :dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._